 Originally founded as 'the Children's Home', it became 'the Children's Home and Orphanage' on the foundation of Princess Alice Orphanage in 1882.
 In 1908 it became the National Children's Home and Orphanage (NCHO) to reflect its Countrywide spread.
 With the dramatic reduction in the number of orphans in care by the mid-twentieth century, from 1950 'and Orphanage' was dropped from its publicity and from general usage, though the legal title was not changed until 1965.
 Known as 'NCH Action for Children' from 1994 to 2001, it then reverted to 'NCH', but in 2008 became 'Action for Children', while retaining its link with its Methodist origins.
 From 1990 the ministerial Principal has been replaced by a lay professional, but the organization still reports annually to Conference.

 Work in Scotland began in 1954 and in Northern Ireland in 2000.
-In the Third World a Sister was working in Nigeria in the 1960s.
+In the Developing World a Sister was working in Nigeria in the 1960s.
 To mark the centenary in 1969, a home and training centre were opened in Jamaica and social workers and training staff were sent to the Eastern Caribbean, Belize and Zimbabwe.
+In 2019, its 150th anniversary, a campaign was launched encouraging the government to commit to an action plan to give all children a safe and happy childhod.

 'Some members of the executive felt that the Home was rushing too quickly into the Child Migration scheme.
 What was the experience of children who had gone?
 In a private note to Litten, John Waterhouse, by this time principal-designate, made known his own reservations.
 He echoed the concerns of C.F.
 Walpole, the general secretary, T.O.
 Buck, the financial secretary, and Alan Jacka, the education secretary.
 This opposition may have considerably dampened enthusiasm and prevented the Home from becoming more heavily involved.
 As it was, from 1950 to 1954 it sent only ninety-one children to Australia compared with the national figure of 2,324 between 1945 and 1955…